MA Interdisciplinary Design Strategies

 What modules will I study?

 An international collaboration, developed by two established centres of excellence, the curriculum is carefully crafted to allow students to both learn and apply models and theories of design strategy using real case studies with global significance.
 Throughout the process, students have on-going access to a large list of industry professionals, expert advisors, and faculty.

 - Interdisciplinary Research Methods

 - Professional Studies

 In term two the MA students and faculty will travel to Canada to participate in the Toronto International Charrette.
 This is an annual Institute Without Boundaries event that brings together 200 plus students, faculty and industry experts from organisations around the world.
 The goal of each charrette will be for participants to design detailed project proposals that respond to the major themes of the current Institute Without Boundaries major project.

-Graduates will be prepared to work independently or as a partner at a strategic level across a broad range of sectors.
-Typical pathways include traditional design studios; technology sector (product development teams); professional services; non-for profits; government and private organisations, cultural institutions or their own enterprise or consulting service.
+Graduates will be prepared to work at a strategic level across a broad range of sectors.
+Recent graduates are employed as service designers, design researchers and design strategists in a wide variety of sectors, in Ireland and abroad; tech companies, financial services, non-for profits; government organisations and their own enterprise or consulting service.